 Lenovo IdeaCentre Y710 Cube: Design And Build Quality

 The Y710 Cube weighs in at 16.3 pounds – or more, depending on the configuration.
 That’s much more than the typical gaming laptop (the Dell Inspiron 17 7000 Gaming we recently checked out weighs just 5.76 pounds) but doesn’t come close to the weight of a full-size gaming desktop.
-The Maingear Vybe, for example, weighs 45 pounds, when configured with dual GTX 1070s and a liquid cooling system.
+The Maingear Vybe, for example, weighs 45 pounds, when configured with liquid cooling system.

 Small though it may be, the Y710 Cube has all the toughness (both real and aesthetic) you could want from a desktop PC.
 The front of the system glows with a red, Y-like LED and two LED accents near the front feet.
 The top of system sports a number of red vents that only come into view at certain angles, giving the Y710 Cube a mostly-black appearance until you’re right on top of it.
 It’s a polished, cool chassis that will turn heads.